Exemptions from registration requirements

 - carry on business at an antique fair event conducted exclusively for or on behalf of any charitable, benevolent or philanthropic organisation

-- are a licensed motor car trader who only trades in second-hand cars and car parts
+- are a licensed motor car trader who only trades in second-hand cars and car parts (however you are still required to comply with other requirements under the Second-Hand Dealersa nd Pawnbrokers Act 1989)

 - are a licensed firearms dealer